-A IMPORTANT
+▲ IMPORTANT

-Refrigerant Detection System Control (27A05) must be ordered .
-RDS system requires 3 VA additional loading on low voltage transformer.
+Refrigerant Detection System Control (27A05) must be ordered.
+For non-communicating furnaces, order kit 27A05.
+RDS System requires 3 VA additional loading on low voltage transformer.

 Improper installation, adjustment, alteration, service or maintenance can cause property damage, personal injury or loss of life.
 Installation and service must be performed by a licensed professional HVAC installer or equivalent, service agency, or the gas supplier.